WFU-HPC/deac-docs/source/reference-slurm.rst

 Accounts
 --------

 Each research group corresponds to a shared Slurm account for tracking utilization.
 IE, Engineering Professor Adam Carlson would have a "carlsonGrp" Slurm account for which he and all of his sponsored researchers would utilize when submitting jobs to Slurm.
-The account is specified using the Slurm_accounts_ **- -accounts=** directive in a batch job submission.
+The account is specified using the Slurm_accounts_ directive (**- -accounts=**) in a batch job submission.

 Each Slurm Account inherits it's priority from the parent department.
 So in this case, carlsonGrp would inherit their priority from the "egr" Slurm parent account.
 This is important to know because all Slurm child accounts to egr affect the overall priority for each other.
 Same goes for all corresponding departments